DIY Dish Soap Bar Recipe

 1. Clean the square soap mold and pat dry.
 Spritz two of the square cavities with rubbing alcohol.

-3. Melt the soap chunks on 15 to 30-second intervals for approximately 1 minute and 15 seconds total depending on your microwave settings.
+3. Melt the soap chunks at 5 30-second intervals for approximately 1 minute and 15 seconds total, depending on your microwave settings.
 Stir intermittently to avoid burning.

 4. Remove melted soap promptly from the microwave.
-Add 15 drops lemon essential oil and 10 drops rosemary essential oil.
-Swirl together in the liquid measuring cup to combine or stir with a heat resistant silicone spatula
+Add 15 drops of lemon essential oil and 10 drops of rosemary essential oil.
+Swirl together in the liquid measuring cup to combine or stir with a heat-resistant silicone spatula

 5. Pour the homemade dish soap into 2 cavities of the prepared silicone mold.
 Spritz with rubbing alcohol to remove bubbles in soap and even corners as needed.